 Bachelor of Arts (BA) in Biology - provides general course background in the biological sciences.

-Bachelor of Science in Molecular & Cellular Biology - prepares students for graduate study in cellular or molecular biology, genetics, and related fields in the biological sciences.
-Cedarville is one of only a few conservative Christian schools that offer a major in this important field.
+Bachelor of Science in Molecular & Cellular Biology - will prepare you to work in the biotechnology field or to pursue graduate study in medicine, molecular biology, genetics, and related fields in the biological sciences.
+Cedarville is one of only a few conservative Christian schools that offers a major in this rapidly growing field.

 Bachelor of Science in Environmental Science - aims to prepare graduates with a good foundation for entering vocations in ecology, conservation biology, ecosystem restoration, environmental education, and graduate study.